KenPeterson7/TechElevatorStudentExercises/module-1/11_Inheritance/exercise/README.md

 The industry standard way to deal with decimal numbers in Java is with the `BigDecimal` class.

-Can you add a new implementation for `BankAccount`, `CheckingAccount`, and `SavingsAccount` that uses `BigDecimal` for the `getBalance`, `withdraw`, and `deposit` methods instead of `int`?
+Can you add a new implementation for `com.techelevator.BankAccount`, `CheckingAccount`, and `SavingsAccount` that uses `BigDecimal` for the `getBalance`, `withdraw`, and `deposit` methods instead of `int`?
 To do this, create a new package within `src/main/java` and name it `com.techelevator.challenge`.

 There are no tests associated with the challenge.
-Be sure to submit your work using `int` in the `BankAccount`, `CheckingAccount`, and `SavingsAccount` classes.
+Be sure to submit your work using `int` in the `com.techelevator.BankAccount`, `CheckingAccount`, and `SavingsAccount` classes.

 ## Tips and tricks

 * A good way to determine if you're implementing inheritance correctly is to read the code or classes out loud.
 A child class "is-a" type of its parent.
-For instance, a CheckingAccount "is-a" BankAccount.
-Is a BankCustomer a BankAccount, or does a BankCustomer have a BankAccount?
+For instance, a CheckingAccount "is-a" com.techelevator.BankAccount.
+Is a BankCustomer a com.techelevator.BankAccount, or does a BankCustomer have a com.techelevator.BankAccount?
 Thinking about the relationships of objects in these terms helps you to quickly identify opportunities to improve your code.

 ---